G a r y G a b l e

 It was in this busy period in the 1990's, that Gary put together his digital, home music studio where he began writing and recording his currently released CD's.
 Subsequently, Gary worked as an executive in technology and transformation strategy for KPMG

 in Washington, DC and New York City.
-Gary is currently semi-retired and living in the Philadelphia area.
+Gary currently lives in Las Vegas.

-In 2018, Gary released his tenth album, "Soul Survivor," which is available for free streaming at Spotify, YourTube and elsewhere and can also be downloaded from iTunes, CDBaby, Amazon, and other popular music websites.
-Gary's tem albums can all be streamed for free from YouTube and are available wherever digital music is sold.
+In 2018, Gary released his tenth album, "Soul Survivor," which is available for free streaming at Spotify, YouTube and elsewhere and can also be downloaded from iTunes, Amazon, and other popular music websites.
+Gary's ten albums can all be streamed for free from YouTube and are available wherever digital music is sold.